rconforti97/ITCS5156-Project/README.md

 # Identifying handwritren numbers using Machine Learning
-For ITCS5156 - Applied Machine Learning, Spring 2022.
-This is a 8-week accelrated course at University of North Carolina at Charlotte.
+I am Rachel Conforti this project is for ITCS5156 - Applied Machine Learning taken in Spring 2022 at University of North Carolina at Charlotte.
+This is a 8-week accelrated course.

 # Dataset:
 The MNIST dataset can be found here http://yann.lecun.com/exdb/mnist/